10 Best AI Agent Frameworks Compared (2026)

 - You’re connecting LLMs to proprietary data

-- RAG quality is a primary concern
+- RAG quality is your primary concern

-- You want specialized retrieval primitives
+- You want specialized retrieval primitives for Node.js or Python

-#6 Semantic Kernel – Enterprise-Grade from Microsoft
+#6 Semantic Kernel – Enterprise AI Development

 Key Features

-- Enterprise security and compliance built-in
+- Enterprise security: Built-in guardrails and compliance

 When to Use Semantic Kernel